 Grouse Mountain Light Walk

-Grouse Mountain’s Light Walk features a trail through the trees and around a frozen pond that takes about 10 to 15 minutes to stroll or snowshoe from start to finish.
+Grouse Mountain’s Light Walk features a trail through the trees and around a frozen pond that takes about 15 minutes to stroll or snowshoe from start to finish.
 The illuminations at night are spectacular and the attraction is free with general admission to the mountain.

 The Light Walk is part of Grouse Mountain’s Peak of Christmas attraction which usually ends around the first week of January.
 Most years the Light Walk stays up though for a number of weeks after.